maxwellreynolds/maxwellreynolds.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-My name is Max.
+My name is Max Reynolds.
 I am a PhD student at the University of Pittsburgh Department of Biomedical Informatics.
 I am working in the [Batman Lab](https://www.batman-lab.com/) where my research focusses on neuroimaging and Alzheimer's disease.

-Test
+Before beginning my PhD I worked as a software engineer at Freespira, a startup medical device company that treats panic disorder and PTSD with digital, non-invasive solutions.

 <!-- A data-driven personal website
 ======